TanatPi/Cafe-Hopping-ChiangMai-Planner/README.md

 9.   **Path plot.iypnb** Jupyter notebook for plotting optimal traveling path for one of the solutions provided from the GA for shortest path.iypnb
 10.   **output** This is where most of the solutions and plots are stored.

-# Current work flow for usage
+# Current workflow for usage
 This reprository is just a proof of concept work; thus, we apologize if the platform is hard to implement and follow.
 Nevertheless, here is how to use or code either on the provided dataset or your own.

 If use other datasets: